bazzline/php_propel_behavior_entity_instantiator/README.md

+# Full Stop

+I still like the idea but there is currently no use case to develop it anymore.

 # Entity Instantiator Generator Behavior for Propel

 This free as in freedom behavior that easy up entity instantiation for your [propel](http://www.propelorm.org) query and object classes.